ZVOX – new thinking and new technology combined with old-school simplicity.

 Most audio and video products sold today put their focus on digital technology, flashy industrial design and a lot of molded plastic.
 ZVOX products use a unique combination of old-school techniques and proper, sensible use of modern technology.
 Our design’s focus is on audio accuracy, simplicity…and fitting into real-world living situations with grace and style.

 Keep it simple.

 Many TV sound systems feature numerous inputs and outputs – so you can make them the “control center” of your home entertainment system.
 But modern TVs already include lots of inputs and control capability – so we think you should use your TV as the control center.
-Plug your cable box or satellite receiver…your Blu-ray/DVD player….your game console….your camcorder…your computer or tablet….into your TV – the way you do now.
+Plug your cable box or satellite receiver…your Blu-ray/DVD player….your streaming video device….your game console into your TV – the way you do now.
 Then connect one audio cable from the TV to your ZVOX system.
 It’s simple.
 It’s intuitive.
 And it lets us spend money where it really counts – on sound quality – rather than on redundant features.

 Sound quality – our most important design goal.

 We don’t make a sound system that we wouldn’t own ourselves or recommend to our best friends.
-All ZVOX systems (in our opinion) sound great – because we use high-quality speakers, high-quality amplifiers, wood cabinets and (most important of all) great speaker designers.
+All ZVOX systems (in our opinion) sound great – because we use high-quality speakers, high-quality amplifiers, robust cabinets (made of wood or aluminum) and – most important of all – great speaker designers.
 But don’t take our word for it.
 Read the reviews.
 Critics and consumers love ZVOX products because they follow a 60-year-old tradition of “the New England sound.”

 We like technology.